freen/wordrot/docs/technical_flow.md

     - User Lists
 	    - Expired & refreshed each login
 	- List Words
-	    - Expired & refreshed at the end of each game
-	      - Thus the word list is stable throughout a game that is in progress
+	    - Expired & refreshed at the end of each game, so the word list is stable throughout a game that is in progress

 Steps
 -----